ekrof/ekerhovd.it/site/content/post/azure-tf-adjoin/azure-adjoin-tf.md

 ---
-title: Troubleshooting Windows AD join on Azure with Terraform"
+title: Troubleshooting Windows AD join on Azure with Terraform
 description: Recently, I experienced some issues when attempting to use terraform to join a Windows VM to an on-prem domain using JsonADDomain extension.
 In this post, we'll examine the most frequent approaches of solving this issue in both Azure and Terraform.
 date: 2022-10-15T13:19:11+02:00
 image: frontpage.png